RuchitaBhadre/Monitoring-harmful-emissions-noise-levels-and-fuel-leakages-in-parking-lots/README.md

 by

-Ruchita Bhadre Harshil Thakkar
+Ruchita Bhadre and Harshil Thakkar

-Course: Design of Intelligent Sensor Networks (MIE1050) Course Instructor: Dr. Ardevan Bakhtari

-Fall 2022

 **Table of contents**